sgjava/javauio/README.md

 does and do it manually.
 What does the script do?
 * Install build dependencies
 * Install UIO Permissions Service and udev rules
-* Installs Zulu JDK 17 (JDK 11 for ARM 32) to /usr/lib/jvm
+* Installs Zulu JDK 17 (Liberica JDK for ARM 32) to /usr/lib/jvm
 * Installs Maven to /opt
 * Build HawtJNI (using my fork that works with JDK 17)
 * Build Java UIO